-We plan to expand our worldwide network of auction sites, adding an average of at least two new permanent auction sites or regional auction units to our network every year.
-In addition, we intend to expand or replace existing auction sites as necessary to provide capacity for increased sales volumes.
-Our auction site network does not directly drive our growth, but is a critical competitive advantage and helps us to sustain efficient and scalable growth.
-We also intend to continue to hold offsite auctions in new regions to expand the scope of our operations and expose our business to more equipment owners around the world.
+In addition, we intend to add at least one new auction site to our network each year, as well as replace a number of existing auction sites as necessary to provide capacity for increased consignment volumes.
+Our auction site network supports our long-term growth and is a critical strategic advantage, which helps us to sustain efficient and scalable growth.
+We also intend to continue to hold offsite auctions in new regions to expand the scope of our operations.